From Cricket to Clay: Ashleigh Barty's road to Roland Garros 2019

 “I think it was just a natural progression for me coming back to tennis.
 I was still involved in tennis every single day, working with Jim, my coach.
 I was still hitting balls, just not for myself.”

 Five months later, she entered Roland Garros with an aim to make it as far as she can.
 Little did we know that she had her eyes on the title all this while.
 While the likes of Serena Williams, Naomi Osaka and Simona Halep were being eliminated one-by-one, Barty was finding her way to the top.
-She adopted her favourite grass-court play and used it to beat each f her opponent one by one.
+She adopted her favourite grass-court play and used it to beat each of her opponents.

 She fired back from being one set down and went on to win the next two sets 6-3, 6-3 to reach the final.

 In the last battle, Barty showed the world what she is made of.
-Composed in her demeanour, she ensured that she doesn’t make the same mistake again.
+Composed in her demeanour, she ensured that she didn’t make the same mistake again.

 After taking the lead in the first set, she ensured that she leaves no room for Vondroušová.
 The latter could only win one game in the opener.
-The Czech professional did try to fight back in the second set but failed to stop the storm that Barty had unwhirled.
+She did try to fight back in the second set but failed to stop the storm that Barty had unwhirled.

+Also Read: Roland Garros 2019 Final: Dominic Thiem vs Rafael Nadal Live Stream, updates, when and where to watch

 As soon as she won the match, Barty turned to her team and mouthed a swear word — the one that your autocorrect changes to ‘Duck’.
 That particular moment summarised each of her struggles since her return, lessons she had picked and determination she possessed.